DomianosPizza/EmergingSoftProj/README.md

 ML.NET is short for Machine Learning.NET.
 It is a free machine learning library for Microsofts Visual Studio 2022.
 It does all the set up for the creation of a Machine learning object.
 With my groups minimal knowledge of Machine Learning we decided that it would be best if we use a library instead of coding an entire Machine Learning object by ourself.

+# What was the Project Written in and why
+The main language of this project was C#.
+This is was the language of choice for two reason.
+1.)
+This was the only language that everyone in my group felt comfortable with since we have all had previous experince using it.
+2.)
+ML.NET can only be used with 2 langaguage.
+C# or F#